riteshshergill/belesprit_text/README.md

 This repository implements the **Bel Esprit Framework**, a modular and agent-based system designed to generate, validate, and refine complex AI pipelines.
 The framework leverages a chain-of-branches approach to decompose large graphs into smaller subgraphs, improving consistency and reducing errors.

+For more details, refer to the white paper: [Bel Esprit Framework: Modular AI Pipeline Generation](https://arxiv.org/abs/2412.14684).

 ## Goals of the Bel Esprit Framework

 The primary goal of the Bel Esprit Framework is to: